ZainabZaman/EnglishLanguageTutor/lessons_evaluation/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Replace YOUR_OPENAI_API_KEY in the code with your unique API key.
+Replace YOUR_OPENAI_API_KEY in the code with your unique API key and 'YOUR_AZURE_SPEECH_STUDIO_API_KEY' with your azure speech studio key.

 ## Usage
 To utilize the application, execute the main file, `lessons_evaluation.py`: